Skip to main content

 Deploy a Wasm Workload

-In our previous tutorials, we started a developer loop and added two interfaces (wasi:logging and wasi:keyvalue) to our application.
+In our previous tutorials, we started a developer loop and added the wasi:keyvalue interface to our application.
 The wash dev process satisfied our application's capability requirements automatically, so we could move quickly and focus on code.

 Now we'll learn how to: